aaronbloomfield/ccc/uva/old/syllabus-fall-2022.md

 **Course rules:** You are fully responsible for all material presented in class and on the required readings.
 Exams and due dates are scheduled in advance.
 A grade of zero will be recorded for missed exams and late assignments unless prior arrangements are made (see below for details) or there are truly extenuating circumstances (which will require appropriate documentation).
 Assignments turned in after the due date are penalized 25% per day (or fraction thereof) late; this means a maximum of 3 days (i.e. 72 hours) late.

 **Computing Resources:** You are free to develop assignments on any platform/OS you wish.
 We will provide a [VirtualBox](https://www.virtualbox.org/) image that has all the necessary software already installed and configured.
 Thus, your computer must have enough hard drive space (and memory) to use a course VirtualBox image (about 30 Gb will be needed for the install, and then 20 Gb  will be used once the installation files are deleted).
 Any computer made in the last 3 years will suffice for these requirements, and many older ones will as well.
 It doesn't matter if it's a desktop or notebook; nor does the speed matter.
-If you have an M1 Mac, please let me know, as there is a different set of solutions for M1 Macs.
+If you have an M1 Mac, please let me know, as this will affect what you can run.

 If you want to develop on your own machine, you will need to install the necessary software.
 We will provide links and tutorials for that, but ultimately we cannot be responsible for ensuring 100 students' individual installs all work.